PremoWeb/chadburn/README.md

     premoweb/chadburn:latest daemon
 ```

+> **Note**: If you encounter permission issues with the Docker socket, refer to our [Docker Socket Permissions Guide](docs/docker-socket-permissions.md) for solutions.

 The labels format is: `chadburn.<JOB_TYPE>.<JOB_NAME>.<JOB_PARAMETER>=<PARAMETER_VALUE>`.
 This configuration method supports all capabilities provided by INI files.

 To execute `job-exec`, the target container must have the label `chadburn.enabled=true`.